rprovodenko/tree/README.md

 ## Notes
 - To exit issue an `EXIT` command without arguments.
+    - If `--save-state` is used, the state will be saved after issuing `EXIT`
 - I've changed the error format slightly for consistency and made it more informative.
 - `CREATE` command acts like `mkdir -p` in Unix, i.e. it creates the intermediate directories if they don't exist.
 - `CREATE` is idempotent, i.e. it won't error when trying to create a node that already exists.
+    - It just won't do anything (won't override).
 - whitespaces inside directory names are not supported, e.g. you cannot do `CREATE "this is a single directory"`
 - to `MOVE` something to root do `MOVE a/b/c /` (this will move `c` to root)
     - generally paths starting with `/` are not allowed, but for this specific `MOVE` to root scenario it is used
+- trailing `/` are disallowed.
 - `MOVE` of a parent to a child is prohibited
+- `MOVE` of a node to a parent that already has a node of same name is prohibited
 - To run multiple commands simply paste the commands into the terminal

 ## TODO (if this was a production situation)
 I have spent 6 hours to complete this task.
 The aim was to show my general capability as a software engineer.
 I hope this project fulfills that purpose.
 Some things are left undone, I list them here.